Market Analysts see Zynerba Pharmaceuticals Inc. [ZYNE] falling to $9. Time to buy?

 H.C.
 Wainwright have made an estimate for Zynerba Pharmaceuticals Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on December 21, 2020.
 The new note on the price target was released on July 01, 2020, representing the official price target for Zynerba Pharmaceuticals Inc. stock.
 Previously, the target price had yet another raise to $12, while ROTH Capital analysts kept a Buy rating on ZYNE stock.

-Zynerba Pharmaceuticals Inc. [ZYNE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.32.
-With this latest performance, ZYNE shares gained by 10.00% in over the last four-week period, additionally plugging by 17.30% over the last 6 months – not to mention a drop of -20.03% in the past year of trading.
+Zynerba Pharmaceuticals Inc. [ZYNE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 17.36.
+With this latest performance, ZYNE shares gained by 23.75% in over the last four-week period, additionally plugging by 24.02% over the last 6 months – not to mention a rise of 7.98% in the past year of trading.

 With the latest financial reports released by the company, Zynerba Pharmaceuticals Inc. posted -0.78/share EPS, while the average EPS was predicted by analysts to be reported at -0.45/share.
 When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -73.30%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for ZYNE.